Apple as fruit has always been a healthy addition to the diet, but did you know you can save the Apple seeds and plant them to grow a new tree?

-- Break out the lumps of soil into tiny particles and remove any big rocks and stones from the ground.
+- Break out the lumps of soil into tiny particles and remove big rocks and stones from the ground.

-- Add an inch of garden-made compost or store-bought compost to enrich the nutrient value of the soil.
+- Add an inch of garden-made or store-bought compost to enrich the nutrient value of the soil.

-- After adding the compost, make a furrow of 12 inches long and one inch deep to plant the seeds.
+- After adding the compost, make a furrow 12 inches long and one inch deep to plant the seeds.